-Just west of route 202, straddling the Pennsylvania/Delaware border lies a hidden gem in the midst of big box retail stores and urban sprawl.
-This area is known by locals as "The Valley", but formally as Beaver Valley, and consists of thousands of acres of woodland and farmland.
-It is treasured for its rare beauties, historic and ecologic significance, and offers an incredible recreational wonderland for hikers, bikers, horseback riders, and runners.
+Just west of Route 202, straddling the Pennsylvania/Delaware border, lies a hidden rural gem in the midst of big-box retail centers and suburban sprawl that is deceptively, disturbingly, and increasingly close.
+One need only make a quick turn away from the congestion along Route 202 into Beaver Valley to find this area, known by locals simply as “The Valley.”
+Comprising thousands of acres of woodland and farmland, The Valley is treasured for its rare beauty, historic and ecologic significance, and the incredible recreational wonderland it offers to hikers, bikers, horseback riders, and runners.

 for a heads up on future action